Moving to Berlin

 First steps

-This is the most important thing you can do when you settle in Berlin (usually within 14 days).
-Without this piece of paper, called your Anmeldung, you will not be able to open a bank account or receive a tax number (if you’re choosing to work whilst studying).
+This is the most important thing you can do when you settle in Berlin.
+Without your Anmeldung, a stamped certificate personal to you, you will not be able to open a bank account or receive a tax number (if you’re choosing to work whilst studying).

 Berlin on a budget